beskro2/Autobots-Sprint3/Sprint3/readme.txt

--updated planetarium application with defects fixed and stretch goals and updated condensed testing suite
+-Updated planetarium application with defects fixed and stretch goals -Updated condensed testing suite with the top most essential tests